thanhKasper/CV_display/README.md

 2. Press the Config button on Apache module
 3. Choose Apache (httpd.conf)
 4. Search for the word "DocumentRoot"
-5. Change the root to your absolute path.
+5. Change the XAMPP root file to your absolute path.
 6. Do the same for <Directory "change to your path">
 7. Save the file and continue